 As career training goes, that’s not so bad, right?
 But put the popcorn down and really study what works and what doesn’t.
 Watch with the volume off to see what the camera captures.
-Close your eyes and listen to only the audio – are you noticing sounds that you didn’t before?
+Close your eyes and listen to only the film – are you noticing sounds that you didn’t before?

 You’ll get a better understanding of how the parts of a movie work together.
 At some point, though you’ll need to start rolling up your sleeves.
 We have an ideal way to do so.

 Get Dirty on Day One